Text consolidated by Valsts valodas centrs (State

 2) with which a new contract for making investments has been

-concluded in the taxation period by indicating the total sum of
+concluded in the taxation period, indicating the total amount of

-amount of the direct tax rebates, the aid percentage applicable
+direct tax rebates, the aid percentage applicable to investments

 21) with which a new contract for the settlement of

-estimated wage costs has been concluded in the taxation period by
+the estimated wage costs has been concluded in the taxation

-indicating the total sum of estimated wage costs, start and end
+period, indicating the total sum of estimated wage costs, start

-dates, the maximum applicable amount of the direct tax rebates,
+and end date, the maximum applicable amount of direct tax rebates

-and the applicable aid percentage which is determined by having
+and the applicable aid percentage determined in conformity with

-regard to the conditions of Section 8, Paragraphs one and two,
+the conditions of Section 8, Paragraphs one and two, Section

 3) whom the issued permit to apply the direct tax relief has